 Practices and market structure, marketing functions and strategies, institutions, pricing, demand creation, industrial and consumer, costs and marketing legislation.
-This course has a writing component.
-Pre-Requisites: None
+This course has a

 BADM 3351 Selling and Sales Management

 Professional selling principles and practices for industrial and consumer goods.
 Includes identification and qualification of customers, developing and delivering high quality presentations, persuasive theories and techniques, ethics of selling, and pre/post sales services.
 Policy matters, product planning, distribution policies and pricing, sales promotion, organization and management of territories and the sales force, control of sales operation.